cwrc/CWRC-Writer-Dev-Docs/README.md

 ## How to Develop with CWRC Packages

 There are two types of package: those that interact with the DOM and are intended only to run in a web browser, and those that don't interact with the DOM and might run either in the web browser or on the server in node.js.
 Both types of package are fundamentally the same, but we test the web packages differently.
 The following steps apply to both types of package, with the different testing steps for the web packages marked accordingly.

 #### Basic Development Setup

-* Fork or clone (depending on your role in the project) the relevant repo (i.e., one of the CWRC repos: CWRC-WriterBase, CWRC-Git, etc.) to your local machine.
+* Fork or clone (depending on your role in the project) the relevant repository to your local machine.

-* `npm install` to install the node.js dependencies
+* `npm install` to install the node.js dependencies.

-	NOTE:  we use `npm set save-exact true` to save dependencies as exact version numbers, so NPM should install exact versions when you run install

 * If the repository has a config.js file with passwords or tokens, you'll have to set these values appropriately in your cloned repo.
-Tell git to ignore the file completely (so that you don't inadvertently commit the file and push it to the public repo thereby exposing the passwords):

-`git update-index --skip-worktree config.js`
+Tell git to ignore the file completely (so that you don't inadvertently commit the file and push it to the public repo thereby exposing the passwords) using `git update-index --skip-worktree config.js`

 	Note that .gitignore doesn't ignore files that have been comitted, and the config.js file likely has been commited to allow the Travis build tool to run, albeit with dummy values.

-#### Test and code
+#### Test and Code

 * write a test (or two) for your new feature

-* `npm test` to run the tests
+* `npm run test` to run the tests

 * write some code to satisfy new test

-Depending on the type of package, different tests are used:

-###### no DOM no browswer no problem

-Testing of non-DOM (no interaction with the browser DOM, so can run either in browser or on server in node.js) packages is described in the [cwrc-git](https://github.com/cwrc/CWRC-Git) package.

-###### DOM

-Testing of packages that interact with the browser DOM is described in the [cwrc-git-dialogs](https://github.com/cwrc/cwrc-git-dialogs) package.

-###### REST API

-Testing of REST API calls is described in the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer) package.
+Depending on the type (and age) of the package, different testing libraries are used.
+Older packages use [tape](https://www.npmjs.com/package/tape) as a testing framework and [sinon](https://www.npmjs.com/package/sinon) for server response mockups.
+Newer packages use [mocha](https://www.npmjs.com/package/mocha) as a testing framework, [chai](https://www.npmjs.com/package/chai) as an assertion library, and [nock](https://www.npmjs.com/package/nock) for server response mockups.

+See the test files for each CWRC package to get an idea of how the actual tests are written.

-#### Commit to Github / Build in Travis / Release to NPM
+#### Commit to GitHub / Build in Travis / Release to npm

-We use [commitizen](https://www.npmjs.com/package/commitizen), [Travis](https://travis-ci.org), [semantic-release](https://www.npmjs.com/package/semantic-release), [Istanbul](https://www.npmjs.com/package/istanbul) (although Istanbul has just been subsumed into NYC so we'll soon have to update), and [codecov.io](https://codecov.io) for our commits, builds, NPM releases, code coverage, and code coverage reporting.
-This should all be mostly setup when you clone the repository, but you may have to rerun some portions on your own machine.
-For a full description of the setup see below [How to Create a new CWRC package](#how-to-create-a-new-cwrc-package).
+We use [commitizen](https://www.npmjs.com/package/commitizen), [Travis](https://travis-ci.org), [semantic-release](https://www.npmjs.com/package/semantic-release), [Istanbul](https://www.npmjs.com/package/istanbul) / [nyc](https://www.npmjs.com/package/nyc), and [codecov.io](https://codecov.io) for our commits, builds, npm releases, code coverage, and code coverage reporting.
+This should all be mostly setup when you clone the repository, but you may have to re-run some portions on your own machine.
+For a full description of the setup see [How to Create a New CWRC package](#how-to-create-a-new-cwrc-package) below.

-Semantic-release-cli configures the corresponding Travis build (on the Travis web site in the Travis account associated with the given Github username) so that when the Travis build is triggered (whenever you push a change to the GitHub repo), Travis will run semantic-release, which will in turn:

-- write a new version number to package.json
-- deploy a new version to the NPM registry if the commited change is either a new feature or a breaking change.
-- generate a changelog
-- create a release in the Github project

-A full description of what semantic-release-cli does is [here](https://github.com/semantic-release/cli#what-it-does).
-A full description of what semantic-release itself does is [here](https://github.com/semantic-release/semantic-release#how-does-it-work)

 ##### Commits

-To submit a commit, stage your changes (e.g. `git add -A`) then instead of using git's commit command, use `npm run cm` (or in some cases the script name may be `commit` so run `npm run commit`.
-Just check the scripts property of the package.json to confirm.) which uses commitizen to create commits that adhere to the semantic-release conventions (the same conventions as those used by Google: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit )
+To submit a commit:
+1. stage your changes (e.g. `git add -A`)
+2. instead of using git's commit command, use `npm run cm`, which uses commitizen to create commits that adhere to the semantic-release conventions

-The NPM `husky` package is used to add two pre-commit git hooks that will check that all tests pass and that code coverage is 100% (as calculated by istanbul) before allowing a commit to proceed.
+The [husky](https://www.npmjs.com/package/husky) package is used to add two pre-commit git hooks that will check that all tests pass and that code coverage (as calculated by Istanbul) is above the specified minimum, before allowing a commit to proceed.

-After the commit has succeeded then `git push` it all up to github, which will trigger the Travis build.
-The Travis build is also set to confirm that all tests pass and that code coverage is 100%.
+After the commit has succeeded then `git push` it all up to GitHub, which will trigger the Travis build.
+The Travis build is also set to confirm that all tests pass and that the code coverage is adequate.
 This is set in the `.travis.yml` file like so:

 ```
 script: